-BlueCollarPC.US Launched June 14 2010, a Personal Website for General Audiences with Computing Safety and Malware Removal Help and Information as main theme which includes memberships available for live help – at our Groups and Forums.
+BlueCollarPC.US Launched June 14 2010 (since 2005 at .Net), a Personal Website for General Audiences with Computing Safety and Malware Removal Help and Information as main theme which includes memberships available for live help – at our Groups and Forums.
 Formerly Webmaster of BlueCollarPC.Net [closed] from 2005 -2009 (over 6 million Visitors) and back up BlueCollarPC.Org [closed].
 ALL tolled, our sites are honored to offer free Community Help to just over 12 MILLION Users/Visitors since 2005 to present 2015.

 VISIT OUR PERMANENT BACK-UP SITE HERE :